rui-vas-tech/rui-vas-tech/README.md

 🫀 This is a heart-centered application to work with you to spread education on the field of human greatness.

-## Experience - What I've done to date
+## Career track - Gaining skills to add value now!

 **7. AI/ML Product Manager @ AI.PT - Lisbon, PT - 2023**
 - Joined ai.pt for the vision of building an AI-centric venture studio in Lisbon